laurentiuNiculae/soy-comp/Readme.md

 # soy-comp

+> [!WARNING]
+> Code is not very ergonomic and probably has a lot of unexpected bihavior so don't expect much from it

 **soy-comp** is a simple video compilation making library that will download and compile a list of videos

 You can fully or partially download videos from Youtube and Twitch links.